Creation of the Berlin Wall

 Conclusion

-The events that unfolded in Berlin during the Cold War were emblematic of the broader struggle between communism and democracy.
-The construction and eventual fall of the Berlin Wall, the Berlin Airlift, the Checkpoint Charlie Crisis, and Reagan’s influential speech at the Brandenburg Gate all contributed to the timeline of the Cold War.
+The events that happened in Berlin during cold war represented the major conflict between communism with democracy.
+The building the Berlin Wall, the collapse of the Berlin Wall, the Berlin Airlift situation, crisis at the Checkpoint Charlie, and Reagan’s famous speech at the Brandenburg gate marked the events of the Cold War.